It is a broad enough to help you distinguish between the false and the true, the Holy Spirit and evil spirits, deceived and true humans.

 It is a Spirit-inspired, charismatic gift by which the one who is exercising it can discern, recognize, distinguish, judge, and evaluate between human spirits, angelic spirits, demonic spirits, and the Holy Spirit, particularly the demonic spirit, and preferring the Holy Spirit over the other spirits.

-The current “discernment ministries” that have hit youtube hard are mostly not biblical.
-These “ministers” do not do their homework and often take their opponents’ words out of context and do not give them the benefit of the doubt.
+The current “discernment ministries” that have hit youtube hard.
+These ministers often do their homework and score some points.
+However, at other times they do not do their homework and take their opponents’ words out of context and do not give them the benefit of the doubt.
 They are bearing false witness.
 Often these ministers are Calvinists, and this doctrine has strange ideas in itself.
-Often these ministers have a shriveled and therefore unbiblical pneumatology (doctrine of the Spirit).
-Rather than critique Progressive Christianity and its bad ideas, they instead go after their brothers and sisters in Christ who have a fuller and therefore more biblical pneumatology.
+Rather than critique Progressive Christianity and its bad ideas, for example, they instead go after their brothers and sisters in Christ who have a fuller and therefore more biblical pneumatology.
 Rather than go after various cults, they insist on attacking Charismatics and Pentecostals.

 Scriptural Examples